gkdada/WeatherMe/README.md

 ## Usage

-Once the server is running, it can be used to fetch weather info in one of the three following ways.
-All examples assume using localhost, 4966 for http port, and "/weather" for weather URL.
+Once the server is running, it can be used to fetch weather info in the following way (assuming a port configuration of 4966 in config.json):

 ### Weather by lattitude/longitude.